ryo-ma/github-profile-trophy/README.md

 ## Specify the maximum row & column size

 You can specify the maximum row and column size.
-Trophy out of limits will not be displayed.
+Trophy will be hidden if it exceeds the range of both row and column.

 `Available value: number type`
 `Default: column=6 row=3`